 How to Measure Peel Strength

 Peel strength testing is especially common in the packaging industry but is also an important factor in the development of pharmaceutical tapes – in both cases, the adhesion strength chosen according to the function of the tape.
 The T peel and 90º and 180º peel tests not only provide an indication of the adhesiveness of the product, but also their strength.
 A 90º Peel Rig provides the correct peel angle to be maintained by the use of a cord and pulley system.
-A strip of tape is applied to the test bed or other standard surface of interest (according to customer specifications).
+A strip of tape is applied to the testbed or other standard surface of interest (according to customer specifications).
 The tape is peeled from the panel at a 90º angle at a specified rate, during which time the force required to effect peel is measured.
 The test is commonly used for quality assurance purposes where the minimum or maximum peel values expected for a particular tape can form an acceptance criterion.

-An 180º Peel Test Rig is commonly used to determine the comparative peeling or stripping characteristics of adhesive bonds, essential for the application of adhesive bandages.
+A 180º Peel Test Rig is commonly used to determine the comparative peeling or stripping characteristics of adhesive bonds, essential for the application of adhesive bandages.
 Would dressings and adhesive strips are required to have qualities such as ‘low-tack’, water- or moisture-resistance; not only is the selection of the strip material and surface important, but also the properties of the adhesive.

 Adhesive Indexing and 90° Peel Rig; 180° Peel Test Rig

 One of the most useful attributes of modern instruments for tack testing is the capacity for indexing.
 This allows ten tests to be conducted on one sample, which highlights qualitative variations but also enables the user to calculate average readings to avoid potential distortions arising from exceptional abnormalities and increasing sample throughput.
-For the measurement of a tape’s adhesion to its release lining material or alternative substrate a Flexible Substrate Clamp incorporates a multi-slot plate and clamping fixture.
+For the measurement of a tape’s adhesion to its release lining material or alternative substrate, a Flexible Substrate Clamp incorporates a multi-slot plate and clamping fixture.

 Indexing provides Efficiency – Multiple Indexing Plate and Flexible Substrate Clamp